 Dawn Emerson, Ph.D., ATC is an Assistant Professor and the Program Director of the Athletic Training Program.
 Dr. Emerson started at the University of Kansas in 2015.
-She is an active member of the National Athletic Trainers’ Association (NATA) and a member of the American College of Sports Medicine (ACSM).
+She is an active member of the National Athletic Trainers' Association (NATA) and a member of the American College of Sports Medicine (ACSM).
 Dr. Emerson has received several research grants, including funding from the NATA Research and Education Foundation, the American College of Sports Medicine, and the State of Florida Department of Citrus.
-She has numerous presentations at local, regional, and national conferences and has published in a variety of journals within sports medicine.
+She has numerous presentations at local, regional, and national conferences and has published in a variety of sports medicine journals.